Life on Board

 During her working life, Explorer was fully occupied in such activities, particularly in distant waters, proving herself a happy, safe and dependable vessel with execllent sea-keeping qualities.
 Further, from the beginning she was planned to be adaptable, and in particular, she was provided with sufficient electrical power to meet all the power requirements that might arise from development of new research techniques.
 Just such a development occured when in 1969 Explorer became one of the first fisheries research vessels in the world to have a computer installed on board.
 Initially installed to further Explorer’s then extensive involvement in fishing gear studies, such systems eventually became of more general application, and have revolutionised the ability of sea-going scientists to collect elaborate data sets.

-The Explorer’s successor, the new F.R.V.
+One of Explorer’s successors, the F.R.V.
 Scotia, named in May 1998 by the Queen Mother, continues this vital scientific research work today.